JuliaReinforcementLearning/GridWorlds.jl/README.md

 A `GridWorldBase` is used to represent the whole grid world.
 Inside of it, a 3-D `BitArray` of size `(n_objects, height, width)` is used to encode objects in each tile.

+While rendering a gridworld in the terminal, we display only one character per grid cell.
+If multiple objects are present in the same cell location, we go by a priority implied by the indices of the corresponding objects in the `objects` attribute (which is a tuple, and hence it is ordered) of the `GridWorldBase` instance.

+For example, if the value of the `objects` attribute is `(Agent, Door)` and if a cell contains both the agent and a door, then the character corresponding to the `Agent` will be displayed.

 ## Usage

 ```julia